awesome-web-projects/DApp/README.md

 ### Metamask.

 Login to Metamask, `accounts` > `Import Account`.
-Paste any of the private keys (this will make sure that metamask uses a ganache available account)
+Paste any of the private keys (this will make sure that metamask uses a ganache available account).
+Also set that account as active account.

 ```sh
 # see in the terminal running ganache